Type-B Goldstone modes and a logarithmic spiral in the staggered $\rm SU(4)$ ferromagnetic spin-orbital model: Introduction

-In this work, we investigate the staggered ${\rm SU}(4)$ ferromagnetic spin-orbital model in the context of spontaneous symmetry breaking (SSB) with type-B Goldstone modes (GMs), given that the counting rule of GMs~\cite{brauner-watanabe,watanabe,NG}, together with the redundancy principle~\cite{golden}, offers a powerful means to unlock mysteries behind various quantum many-body systems with distinct types of ferromagnetic interactions~\cite{FMGM,golden}.
+In this article we investigate the staggered ${\rm SU}(4)$ ferromagnetic spin-orbital model in the context of spontaneous symmetry breaking (SSB) with type-B Goldstone modes (GMs), given that the counting rule of GMs~\cite{brauner-watanabe,watanabe,NG}, together with the redundancy principle~\cite{golden}, offers a powerful means to unlock mysteries behind various quantum many-body systems with distinct types of ferromagnetic interactions~\cite{FMGM,golden}.
 As it turns out, the staggered $\rm SU(4)$ ferromagnetic spin-orbital model accommodates highly degenerate ground states arising from SSB with type-B GMs.
-The SSB pattern is ${\rm SU(4)} \rightarrow {\rm U(1)} \times {\rm U(1)} \times {\rm U(1)}$, with the number of type-B GMs $N_B$ being $N_B=3$.
-Accordingly, an abstract fractal underlying the ground state subspace is revealed, with the fractal dimension $d_f$, first introduced by Castro-Alvaredo and Doyon~\cite{doyon}, being identified with the number of type-B GMs $N_B$.
-This connection is established by evaluating the entanglement entropy, which exhibits a universal finite system-size scaling behavior~\cite{finitesize}.
-The latter in turn implies that the entanglement entropy scales logarithmically with the block size in the thermodynamic limit.
-In addition, the ground state degeneracies are seen to constitute the two Fibonacci-Lucas sequences, depending on either OBC or PBC.
-When the system size is large enough, their asymptotic forms become a logarithmic spiral - a familiar self-similar geometric object.
+The SSB pattern is ${\rm SU(4)} \rightarrow {\rm U(1)} \times {\rm U(1)} \times {\rm U(1)}$, with the number of type-B GMs $N_B$ being $N_B=3$ or ${\rm SO(4)} \sim {\rm SU(2)} \times {\rm SU(2)} \rightarrow {\rm U(1)} \times {\rm U(1)}$, with two type-B GMs, depending on the system size being even or odd.
+For brevity, we mainly focus on even $L$, unless otherwise stated.

+We thus reveal an abstract fractal underlying the ground state subspace.
+Its fractal dimension $d_f$, first exploited by Castro-Alvaredo and Doyon~\cite{doyon} to investigate scaling behavior of the entanglement entropy, is identified with the number of type-B GMs $N_B$.
+This connection is established by evaluating the entanglement entropy for a set of orthonormal basis states, which exhibits a universal finite system-size scaling behavior~\cite{finitesize}.
+The latter in turn implies that the entanglement entropy follows a logarithmic scaling relation with the block size in the thermodynamic limit.
+In addition, the ground state degeneracies are seen to constitute the two Fibonacci-Lucas sequences, depending on either OBCs or PBCs.
+When the system size is large enough, their asymptotic forms become a logarithmic spiral -- a familiar self-similar geometric object.
 As a consequence, the residual entropy is non-zero, which we determine exactly.